filipedmtm/filipedmtm/README.md

 ## Hi there 👋

-I'm Caio, a Software Engineer Student and tecnology enthusiastic.
-Currently developing projects as a Backend Developer to improve my skills.
+I'm Filipe, a Software Engineer Student and tecnology enthusiastic.
+Currently developing projects as data analyst using relaitional databases and python/backend developerworking on to improve my skills.

 ## About me